DangHa/commodity_shipping/README.md

     priority_of_road = 1.8 when roads are 'primary','primary_link','primary_junction' <br/>
     priority_of_road = 1.3 when roads are 'trunk','trunk_link','trunk_junction' <br/>
     priority_of_road = 1.0 when roads are 'motorway','motorway_junction','motorway_link' <br/>

+  -> This numbers has been chosen from the attributes of the data of length and h(). <br/>
+  Briefly, length ~ (0.00001, 9)  and h() ~ (0.0001 -> 5). length is always in this range,no matter node being considered is close to the destination, while the range of h() will be changed

   Now it can be affected by the kind of each road.
 An example of finding a path from Thaibinh city to Hanoi city <br/>